Chronic Illness

 What disabled communities can teach us about surviving transformation—from parenting to pandemics to climate collapse

+Becoming a parent is another kind of transformation—sudden, disorienting, full of new limitations, and sometimes crisis-like.
+Sleep becomes fragmented.
+Your previously structured schedule dissolves into what I call “the new baby vortex.”
+Your body, time, and energy no longer feel fully your own.
 When I was considering becoming a parent as a chronically ill and disabled person, I felt unsure and uncertain.
-I had not seen any positive examples of disabled parenting in media.
+I had not seen positive examples of disabled parenting in media.
 Was it even possible?
-It had to be, but I could find few representations until a disabled peer counselor pointed me to a corner of the internet where my people—disabled parents—communed.
+It had to be—but I found very few representations until a disabled peer counselor pointed me to a corner of the internet where disabled parents shared their experiences.

 She writes: